bhauman/bhauman.github.com/drafts/clojurescript-dots-game.md

 all the selected dots shrink and disappear at the same time.

 Here the use of a blocking timeout is a small win over doing a callback based timeout.
 It's simply less typing.
-As the things that occur after the timeout become more complex it becomes a much bigger win.
-Sequences such as timeout -> action -> timeout -> action become more easy to understand and adjust.
+The blocking timeout becomes a much bigger win when the things that occur after the timeout become more complex.
+Sequences such as timeout -> action -> timeout -> action become much more easy to understand and adjust as sequential instructions.
 When a timeout is a blocking call it's easy to change its position in a chain of actions.

 You can see a sequential use of timeout in the
 <code>move-dots-to-new-positions</code> function.
 This function
 alters the absolute positions of the dots to bring them in line with their actual position in the board.
-The loop that iterates over the dots in the board is inside the *go* block.
+The loop that iterates over the dots in the board is inside the **go** block.
 This means that the blocking 100ms timeouts will happen sequentially.
-The result is that each dot falls down to position one after the other.
+The result is that each dot falls down to position one *after* the other.
 This is a bigger win for a blocking timeout and IMHO is a very straight forward expression of the desired action.